Back to All Events

 Taste of Bolga with Beela

-Indigenous Seeds, Farming, and Food
+Indigenous Seeds, and Indigenous Food

 We will dive into the foundation of indigenous farming, seed processing, sustainable food practices, traditional cooking, and the essence of preserving our indigenous food system.
-You will leave feeling connected to the land, reconnected to local food systems, cooking alongside and with women from the community, and becoming a part of a movement to preserve indigenous food system.
+You will leave feeling connected to the land, reconnected to local food systems, cooking alongside and with women from the community, and becoming a part of a movement to preserve the indigenous food system.

 Overview of the trip

-• Dates: October 18th - October 24th, 2026
+• Dates: December 6th - December 12th, 2026

 • Duration: 6 days, 7 nights